 Subject to applicable law, a $2.00 monthly fee will be assessed against card balance starting 7 months after card issuance.
 Funds do not expire.

 There is no reason for this fee to exist except to justify the discount offered to merchants who sign the contract with the card issuer to take advantage of prepaid rebate cards.
 Customers who don’t use their rebates make this type of rebate profitable.
 But so do customers who use the rebates.
 Every time you swipe a card, be it a charge card, credit card, or gift card, and it creates a transaction over the Visa, MasterCard, or American Express, card issuers and banks make money.

-On the other hand, there are some customers form whom the prepaid debit card is actually cheaper.
+On the other hand, there are some customers for whom the prepaid debit card is actually cheaper.
 Many households living in the United States do not have bank accounts.
-Many live without a bank branch within walking distance, and others wouldn’t want a bank account even if it were convenient.
+Many live without a bank branch within walking distance, and others wouldn’t want a bank account even if it was convenient.
 In order to cash a rebate check, they might need to pay a fee to a check cashing store or Walmart.
-And there is a clear problem with rebate checks of low amounts, as many Consumerism Commentary visitors noted with the settlement checks for the Bank of America overdraft lawsuit.
-No one wants to pay a $3 fee to cash a check for $0.89.

 The debit card, however, is free to use for spending within seven months.